 Good to know:

-- If you store this in the fridge, leave to room temperature before using so that it will be spreadable/pipable.
+- If you store the frosting in the refrigerator, leave it at room temperature before using so that it will be spreadable/pipable again.
+Whip or stir 1 minute to restore smooth texture and to remove bubble/air that may have form.

 Try it and let me know how it goes.
 Feel free to share this recipe and let’s get the community baking!♥